RyansOpenSauceRice/Wazuh-and-OpenTofu-Local-K3S/README.md

-# Wazuh and OpenTofu with Helm
+# Wazuh and OpenTofu with Kustomize

-This repository contains OpenTofu (formerly Terraform) configurations to deploy Wazuh SIEM on a local Kubernetes cluster running on Fedora Atomic hypervisor using Helm charts.
+This repository contains OpenTofu (formerly Terraform) configurations to deploy Wazuh SIEM on a local Kubernetes cluster running on Fedora Atomic hypervisor using Kustomize.

 ## Prerequisites

 - Fedora Atomic hypervisor
 - Kubernetes cluster installed and configured
 - kubectl configured to access your cluster
-- Helm installed
+- Git installed
 - OpenTofu installed

 ## Repository Structure